d33tah/tibiaproxy/README.txt

 Usage
 =====

 To be able to run the program, you need Python installed on your system.
-You might also need to install numpy - since the installation procedures vary depending on your operating system and I'm too lazy to test it, please consult your operating system documentation and or type in "easy_install" in your web search engine.

-Once you have installed Python, you need to modify config.py.
-Please read and follow theinstructions embedded in the file to understand what are the meanings of the configuration options.
+Once you have installed it, you need to modify config.py.
+Please read and follow the instructions embedded in the file to understand what are the meanings of the configuration options.

 After configuration, you're free to run main.py.
 Use any OpenTibia IP changer to point your Tibia client to the host and IP specified in the config.py and